-Risk Appetite, Risk Tolerance and Risk Threshold are different kinds of risk levels and they refer to different concepts within the project risk management.
-These terms are mentioned in the risk management plan as the factors that determine the risk attitude.
-Although they both reflect the organizations or stakeholder attitude towards risk, they are different concepts.
-In this article we will discuss Risk Appetite, Risk Tolerance and Risk Threshold terms and their differences with the help of examples.
+Risk Appetite vs Risk Tolerance vs Risk Threshold is one of the most popular articles on projectcubicle.com.
+Risk Appetite is a tendency towards risks, Risk Tolerance is an acceptable variance, and Risk Threshold is a quantified limit beyond which you will not accept the risk.
+These terms are mentioned in the project risk management plan as the factors that determine the risk attitude.
+Although they both reflect the organization’s or stakeholder’s attitude towards risk, they refer to different concepts.
+In this article, we will give the definition of Risk Appetite, Risk Tolerance, and Risk Threshold terms and discuss their differences by using examples.

 Definition of Risk

-Risk is an unforeseen event or condition that has positive or negative impacts on the project’s objectives in case of it’s occurence.
-It may effect one or more than one project’s scope, schedule, cost and quality.
+A risk can be defined as an unforeseen event or condition that has positive or negative impacts on the project’s objectives in case of its occurrence.
+It may affect one or more than one of the following elements; the project’s scope, schedule, cost, and quality.

-According to this definition, risk can be an opportunity or a threat for your project’s success.
-Risk management seeks to increase the probability and impact of positive risks and decrease the probability and impact of negative risks.
+According to this definition, risk can be an opportunity or a threat to your project’s success.
+Thus, risk management seeks to increase the probability and impact of positive risks and decrease the probability and impact of negative risks.

-The strategy to manage risks changes depending on the circumstances and the behaviour of the organization towards risks.
+The strategy to manage risks changes depending on the circumstances and the behavior of the organization towards risks.

-In some cases organizations accept the risks and sometimes avoid.
+In some cases, organizations accept the risks and sometimes avoid them.
 This depends on the risk attitude of the organization.

-According to PMBOK® Guide Risk Appetite is the degree of uncertainty an organization of individual is willing to accept on in anticipation of a reward.
+According to the PMBOK® Guide, Risk Appetite is the degree of uncertainty an organization or individual is willing to accept in anticipation of a reward.
 In other words, Risk Appetite is the amount of risk that an organization is prepared to pursue.

-Organizations take risks in order to meet their strategic objectives.
-Risk Appetite is the amount of risk that an organization is willing to take risks in order to innovate in pursuit of objectives.
+Organizations take risks in order to grow and meet their strategic objectives.
+Risk Appetite is the amount of risk that an organization is willing to take in order to innovate in pursuit of its objectives.

-Risk appetite can vary based on the factors such as ;
+Risk appetite can vary based on factors such as ;

 - Company Culture